firepear/homefarm/docs/compute_install.md

      connection, or if you followed the above procedure for WiFi configuration
-   * If you get DNS failures here, but you can ping by IP, run `systemctl disable --now systemd-resolved` as a workaround.
+   * If you get DNS failures here, but you can ping by IP, run `systemctl disable --now systemd-resolved` then rerun `node-install`
-     You'll need to enable and start the service after reboot
 1. Answer the questions the installer asks.
-It will handle the rest
+It will handle the rest.
-1. After the reboot, login as root and run `'/bin/bash node-setup CONTROL_NODE_IP'` to complete the Homefarm-specific portions of installation.
-When `node-setup` completes, the node is ready for Homefarm to take over its management.
+   After reboot, the node is ready for Homefarm to take over its management

 You can test the inital install by running `'ssh farmer@NODENAME'` from the controller.
 If you can login, then everything should be good